 Xylocaine Spray – the taste of burnt bananas in an easy to administer spray.
 If you’ve had an upper GI endoscopy you’ll recognise this taste.
 The spray deadens the back of the throat so that you don’t feel the camera passing through.
 I’m finding that just thinking about the spray, and the mouth gag that follows shortly afterwards, is making me feel sick so that’s enough for now….

 Y and Z – no interesting terms come to mind for these letters at present.
-I’ll leave them as “work in progress”.
+I’ll leave them as “work in progress” but I’m open to suggestions.